shichao-an/soundmeter/README.rst

 SoundMeter
 ==========
 SoundMeter is a command-line tool to obtain sound power in real time.
+It basically turns audio recording functionality into a sound meter for machines that ship with microphones.

 Features
 --------